peer/db/README.md

 ```

 <details>
-<summary>Some additional documents are needed to exist in the index as well.</summary>
+<summary>Some additional documents need to exist in the index as well.
+Click to expand to see them.</summary>

 ```json
 {